 7. BA in Sociology

 Sociology is a popular discipline within social sciences dedicated to discovering societal elements and finding out where the root cause of a societal problem lies.
-BA Sociology is probably the start to your curious thoughts about society!
-With three years of specialisation in Sociology, there are various job opportunities for students who have better knowledge of how society worked in the past as well as how it is now.

 Job roles after this course lie in areas like social work, human resources, policy analysis, journalism, community development and so on.